Claimed

 About Gateway Recovery Center Brooklyn Park

 Gateway Recovery Center believes in providing a full-service medical detox center in a warm and inviting atmosphere.
 Gateway specializes in addiction treatment for individuals 18 years and older struggling with substance abuse and co-occurring disorders.
-Utilizing evidence-based approaches like cognitive behavioral therapy (CBT) and motivational interviewing (MI), clients will be able to get to the root of the underlying cause of the addiction.
-In addition to therapy, clients can engage in clinical case management, chemical health education, peer support groups, and AA/NA groups hosted on site.
+In addition to group therapy, clients can engage in clinical case management, chemical health education, peer support groups, and AA/NA groups hosted on site.

 Gateway Recovery Center was designed with the client's comfort in mind.
 Located in Brooklyn Park, Minnesota, the facility features expansive grounds, spacious guest rooms, full-service dining, a relaxing lounge, and an outdoor patio.
 Gateway Recovery Center’s admission team is available 24 hours a day, 7 days a week to provide care and additional information for those in need.